-AMSSM issues position statement on sport-related concussionsJanuary 7th, 2013 in Health /
+AMSSM issues position statement on sport-related concussionsJanuary 7, 2013 in Medicine & Health / Health

 Athletes with concussions must be held out of practice or play until all symptoms have resolved, to avoid the risk of further injury during the vulnerable period before the brain has recovered.
 That's among the key recommendations in the new American Medical Society for Sports Medicine (AMSSM) position statement on concussions in sport, which appears in the January issue of Clinical Journal of Sport Medicine.